-FlashCut supports ANSI standard G-Code to control machine tool movement.
+FlashCut supports ANSI standard G-Code to control machine tool movement and peripheral devices.
 This section describes how to create and open G-Code files, and the G-Codes supported.

 There are three ways you can open or create G-Code files: